mbharatk/acextic-recruitement-app/README.md

 # **AI-Powered Recruitment Portal**

 This project enables users to streamline resume management, perform job description analysis, and find the best candidate matches using AI-driven technology.
-Below is a detailed guide for **setting up the tools**, even if you’re new to these technologies.
+Below is a detailed guide for **setting up the tools.**

 ---